ilzebriede/Complexity-and-Emergence/README.md

 # Complexity-and-Emergence
-A written documentation / final paper in Foundations in Digital Media
+A written documentation / final paper in Foundations in Digital Media (work in progress, unfinished)

 #1 The analogy of a puzzle.